 Can Guinea Pigs Have Cauliflower Every Day?

 Despite the fact that this beautiful vegetable is edible and very nutritious, it should never be fed to your guinea pigs on a daily basis.
 Cauliflower, if consumed regularly, can cause indigestion.
-So, how often can guinea pigs eat cauliflower?
 It’s recommended to feed them this veggie only one or two times per week.
 Also, cauliflower can instead be used as a supplement along with other foods, making their diet perfectly balanced.

 Can You Feed Guinea Pigs Cauliflower in Huge Amounts?